Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 \pgfplotsset{sat/.append style={very thick, dashed}} \pgfplotsset{unsat/.append style={solid, ultra thick}}

-We then simply solved each instance with each of the algorithms and in Figure~\ref{fig:performance} we report the median running time.
-We report separate times for the satisfiable and unsatisfiable instances.
-Note that the unsatisfiable ones are generally harder, and for PBT are not influenced by the heuristics used to select the order in which search tree branches are explored.
-The immediate observations are that all the algorithms demonstrate roughly exponential growth of the running time, but that the performances of all the methods differ widely.

 Crucially, the new PBPB (Res) and PBT (Res) both drastically outperform the previous UDPB (Res) and PUI, showing lower growth rate and also being significantly faster even on small instances.
 We first look at the scaling of the best performing PBT, on the unsatisfiable instances as the discussion of scaling of satisfiable instances can be obscured by finding solutions early in the search tree.
 Although it is not immediately obvious, the scaling of the PBT on unsatisfiable instances in Figure~\ref{fig:performance} is slightly super-exponential; the empirical curve bends slight upwards and so $2^{ak}$, with a constant $a$, does not give a convincing fit.
-Deep analysis of the average case effects of heuristic improvements in such tree-based search is currently not yet possible, but generally the expectation, based on experience, is that heuristics will improve the coefficients in the exponents but retain the form.
-Given the form of the scaling from the worst-case analysis in Section~\ref{sec:worst-case-analysis} is hence reasonable to compare the empirical scaling to $2^{(k \log_2 k) / b}$ for some empirically determined constant $b$.
-To study this further, we scaled the PBT running time by $2^{ak}$ to reduce its variation, and plotted it, along with the [35--65] percentile range, on a logarithmic scale, see Figure~\ref{fig:pbt-unsat-fit-scaled}.
-In such a plot, any function of the $2^{ak}$ form would appear as a straight line.
-One can see that the PBT running time clearly curves up.
-In fact, a good fit to it is a function $2^{k \cdot \log_2 k/13.2}$, confirming our assumption and indicating the effectiveness of the branching heuristics and pruning.
-However, note that such heuristics are not in themselves needed for the algorithm to be FPT; this reinforces our point that even after an FPT algorithm is produced for a problem, there is likely to be a significant scope for heuristic improvements, and furthermore that such heuristic improvements can be made without losing the FPT guarantees.
+Deep analysis of the average case effects of heuristic improvements in such tree-based search is not yet possible, but generally the expectation, based on experience, is that heuristics will improve the coefficients in the exponents but retain the form.
+Recalling from Section~\ref{sec:worst-case-analysis}, that the number of patterns scales as $2^{\Theta(k\log k)}$, it is reasonable to compare the empirical scaling to $2^{(k \log_2 k) / b}$ for some empirically determined constant $b$.
+In Figure~\ref{fig:pbt-unsat-fit-scaled} we show that a good fit is a function $2^{k \cdot \log_2 k/13.2}$, confirming our assumption and indicating the effectiveness of the branching heuristics and pruning.